richardmussell/richardmussell/README.md

 ### 🏁 **The "Bleeding Edge"**

-My labs and research focus on the technologies replacing legacy DevOps practices.

 #### 1. Infrastructure as Data (IaD)
 *Moving beyond fragile YAML.*
 I am utilizing **KCL (Kubernetes Config Language)** and **CUE** to bring type-safety, logic, and validation to infrastructure definition.